armsd/aRMSD/docs/aRMSD-primer.md

 corresponding section below retains all the relevant recommendations by him as left in 2017 in the original branch of the project of `aRMSD`.
 The copy is verbatim, with the exception of putting the information into one place, a reformat, and a spell check.
+As outlined in branch `compilerIssueWindows`, however, it is possible that the original script `compile_aRMSD.py` does not work.
+If so, either checkout branch `compilerIssueWindows` with an updated compiler script (different name), or use a setup in Linux Debian (testing) as outlined below.

 *This* forked branch is based on the original version 0.9.6 by Arne Wagner.
 It was developed further in Debian 10 (Sid/buster) because